sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ## Where we are now

-Batch Changes has just proved market fit and is adopted by a dozen customers.
-We see early adoption across a diverse set of companies, from public technology companies to startups with a few dozen engineers ([Batch Changes dashboard](https://sourcegraph.looker.com/dashboards-next/174)).
+Batch Changes has proven early product/market fit with high-growth scale-ups and medium to large technology companies.
+We are now working on expanding into more traditional enterprises.
+We see anecdotal early evidence of market fit across other segments ([Batch Changes dashboard](https://sourcegraph.looker.com/dashboards-next/174)).

-Over the first year, we have discovered a repeatable playbook: a platform engineering team, sometimes supported by a developer experience team, adopts Batch Changes to make large-scale code changes.
-Most of the use cases are relatively simple code changes, such as updating configuration files across many repositories.
+Over the first year, we have discovered a repeatable playbook for our [Code Reuse](../../use-cases/code-reuse) use case.
+A platform engineering team, sometimes supported by a developer experience team, adopts Batch Changes to make large-scale code changes to internal libraries, frameworks and platforms they maintain .
+Some batch changes are relatively simple code changes, such as updating configuration files across many repositories.
 Some are more complex, such as changing API call sites to ship a breaking change in an internal library.
 The common denominator is those changes would take a very long time to create and track to completion using a manual approach.
 Adopting Batch Changes allows the platform team to automate manual work and save time, as well as transition from a model in which they are asking their customer teams to do some work, to a more proactive where they can propose a change themselves and leave customer teams to review and merge.
+See [playbook](../../../../departments/marketing/product-marketing/batch_changes_positioning#go-to-market-playbook)

 We have five main learnings from the first year of Batch Changes:

 - The key success metric for customers is the number of changesets opened by Batch Changes that eventually get merged.
 To be successful, we need to increase adoption, and the merge rate of changesets.
 - We have discovered that importing, tracking and managing existing changesets that were not created by Batch Changes, is perceived as very useful by customers.
 However, importing changesets today is clumsy, so this workflow is not very frequently used.
-We need to improve it and validate the value of this use case.
+We have an opportunity to improve it and validate the value of this use case.
 If successful, it could create a low-friction, low time-to-value entry point into Batch Changes for new users and increase usage frequency and stickiness.
 - Batch changes works great for teams with 1,000s of repositories, but gets clumsy to use for companies with 10,000s repositories.
 - The job to be done (JTBD) for our customers is changing code at a large-scale.
 To do so, they need to automate a code change, apply it, then track it to completion.
 Batch Changes today is addressing applying and tracking changes, but the first thing many customers ask is "how do I write code that makes change x".
 To solve for our customers JTBD, we will need to provide an answer to that question.
 - As users get more sophisticated and work on large, more complex batch changes, debugging and iteration cycle time become the bottlenecks.